Indian Immigration Services Team

 1. Sabarmati Ashram, Ahmedabad, Gujarat

 Gandhi Jayanti is celebrated with great reverence at the Sabarmati Ashram in Ahmedabad, Gujarat.
 On this significant day, visitors from throughout the nation and the world visit the ashram to honor Mahatma Gandhi.
 The festivities typically commence with a morning prayer session, featuring devotional songs and Gandhi´s favoured bhajans.
-The day also includes interactive activities like spinning cotton on charkhas, a symbolic representation of Gandhi´s ideals of self-reliance and economic independence.
-Furthermore, tourists can explore the ashram, viewing historical artifacts and the very locations where Gandhi resided and worked for many years.
+The day also includes interactive activities like spinning cotton on charkhas, a symbolic representation of Gandhi´s ideas of self-reliance and economic independence.
+Furthermore, tourists can explore the ashram, viewing historicartifacts and the very locations where Gandhi resided and worked for many years.

-2. Raj Ghat, New Delhi, Delhi:
+2. Raj Ghat, New Delhi, Delhi

 Raj Ghat is one of the top places to observe Gandhi Jayanti